jaerith/EthgineLite/README.md

 # EthgineLite

-A proof-of-concept business rules engine for the Ethereum platform that is inherently metadata-driven, written into the form of a smart contract using the Solidity language.
+A proof-of-concept business rules engine for the <a target="_blank" href="https://en.wikipedia.org/wiki/Ethereum">Ethereum</a> platform that is inherently metadata-driven, written into the form of a smart contract using the Solidity language.
 Basically, after providing a number of rules and populating a record, a user can submit the populated record for validation by the rules engine.

 # Requirements

 * Basic knowledge of Ethereum and some experience with Javascript
 * An installation of <a target="_blank" href="http://truffleframework.com/docs/">Truffle</a> and a local blockchain (like <a target="_blank" href="http://truffleframework.com/ganache/">Ganache</a>)
 * A fair amount of patience and forgiveness

+# Disclaimer

+This prototype only serves as an example, and it should not even be considered an attempt at an actual implementation, since it has a number of shortcomings.
+For example, in terms of <a target="blank" href="https://ethereum.stackexchange.com/questions/3/what-is-meant-by-the-term-gas">gas usage</a>, this contract can be somewhat expensive.

 # The Basics